meytalba/weather/README.md

 Usage

-1. Run the Streamlit app:
+1. Run the Streamlit app on your terminal:

 code: